for Veterans and the Public

 Toxoplasmosis

 The parasite that causes toxoplasmosis is found in almost all animals.
 Cats and birds are major sources of infection.
-Indoor cats pose less risk, but cats that are free of toxoplasmosis can go outside can carry it back in.
+Indoor cats pose less risk.
 Avoid cat feces (use gloves to change litter).
 Avoid handling birds.
-Never eat undercooked meats, particularly pork or lamb.
+Never eat undercooked meats, particularly pork or lamb, or unwashed vegetables.

 Symptoms can include: